The NBME updated the Free 120 Step 1 questions on June 6th, 2022. Below are explanations for every question in Blocks 1-3.

 22. D- This young male presenting with painful left eye bulging without a history of trauma or medication use.
 Imaging reveals a small mass involving the ocular muscles and subsequent biopsy reveals malignant cells with striations.
 This is most likely representative of a rhabdomyosarcoma—tumor of primitive skeletal muscle cells, known as rhabdomyoblasts.
 This tumor type is the most common malignant orbital tumor in children.

 24. A- This young male has developed bloody stool consisting of hard “pebbles” and blood on toilet paper when wiping himself.
 His most recent bowel movement was 5 days prior that caused him pain.
 Further examination reveals abdominal distension, hypoactive bowel sounds, and a rectal mucosal prolapse.
 This constellation of findings is most likely due to constipation.
 Constipation can lead to abdominal pain and the need to increase intraabdominal pressure during defection, leading to anal fissures, hemorrhoids, and/or rectal prolapse.
-(D) While hookworm infestation (Trichuris trichiura) is a potential cause of rectal prolapse, this is a very rare cause in developed countries.
+(D) While whipworm infestation (Trichuris trichiura) is a potential cause of rectal prolapse, this is a very rare cause in developed countries.
+For additional information check out MedSchool Bootcamp's video on Veins, Anastomoses, and Hemorrhoids.

 26. C- This patient has a complex medical history and many risk factors for falls, including bilateral below-the-knee amputations with wheelchair dependence, elderly age, Alzheimer dementia, medications (e.g., amlodipine, insulin), and alcohol intake.
 She lives with family members who endorse that they do the best they can.
 She is found to have scattered bruising over her abdomen (likely due to insulin administration) and all extremities (maybe due to falls x 2).
 Though this patient has a potential mechanism and medical explanation for her physical condition, it is important to assess her relationship with her family to ensure she is receiving adequate care and help while also ruling out forms of elderly abuse.
 Medical care providers are mandated reporters of elderly abuse and must be aware of potential warning signs.